Snowflake Inc. (SNOW) Stock Declines While Market Improves: Some Information for Investors

-Shares of the company witnessed a loss of 2.46% over the previous month, beating the performance of the Computer and Technology sector with its loss of 2.51% and underperforming the S&P 500's loss of 2.21%.
+Heading into today, shares of the company had lost 2.18% over the past month, lagging the Computer and Technology sector's gain of 1.55% and the S&P 500's gain of 1.72% in that time.

-Market participants will be closely following the financial results of Snowflake Inc. in its upcoming release.
-The company plans to announce its earnings on November 29, 2023.
-On that day, Snowflake Inc. is projected to report earnings of $0.10 per share, which would represent a year-over-year decline of 9.09%.
-Simultaneously, our latest consensus estimate expects the revenue to be $710.54 million, showing a 27.56% escalation compared to the year-ago quarter.
+The upcoming earnings release of Snowflake Inc. will be of great interest to investors.
+The company's earnings report is expected on November 29, 2023.
+The company is predicted to post an EPS of $0.15, indicating a 36.36% growth compared to the equivalent quarter last year.
+At the same time, our most recent consensus estimate is projecting a revenue of $710.54 million, reflecting a 27.56% rise from the equivalent quarter last year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $0.66 per share and a revenue of $2.75 billion, representing changes of +164% and +32.92%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of $0.66 per share and a revenue of $2.75 billion, demonstrating changes of +164% and +32.92%, respectively, from the preceding year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Snowflake Inc. Recent revisions tend to reflect the latest near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors should also pay attention to any latest changes in analyst estimates for Snowflake Inc. These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Snowflake Inc. presently features a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Snowflake Inc. is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, Snowflake Inc. currently has a Forward P/E ratio of 221.44.
-This expresses a premium compared to the average Forward P/E of 34.96 of its industry.
+Looking at valuation, Snowflake Inc. is presently trading at a Forward P/E ratio of 243.48.
+This denotes a premium relative to the industry's average Forward P/E of 35.05.

-It's also important to note that SNOW currently trades at a PEG ratio of 3.42.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The average PEG ratio for the Internet - Software industry stood at 1.5 at the close of the market yesterday.
+We can also see that SNOW currently has a PEG ratio of 3.76.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+As of the close of trade yesterday, the Internet - Software industry held an average PEG ratio of 1.56.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 67, placing it within the top 27% of over 250 industries.
+With its current Zacks Industry Rank of 46, this industry ranks in the top 19% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report